 Ours are not the fantasy stories in a novel or even those of the best thriller, adventure movies.
 Ours are the original saga, documented in the most popular book ever written and still continuing, to this day.

 Yehoram Gaon told of the terror of the Yom Kippur war when Israelis did not know if the young country would survive, or if it would be the final genocide of the Jewish people.
 He had been called to perform for soldiers stationed in the Sinai desert, almost at the border with Egypt.
 The soldiers requested he sing “Me’al Pisgat Har Hazofim”, a song about Jerusalem.

 Think about that.
 So far from home, in such danger, they wanted to hear the ode to Jerusalem that declares:

-“Hundreds of generations I dreamed of you, to be granted to see the light of your face, Jerusalem, Jerusalem, Shine your face to your sons!
+“Thousands of generations I dreamt of you, to be granted to see the light of your face, Jerusalem, Jerusalem, Shine your face to your sons!
 From your ruins, I will build you!”

 He told us: “I must tell you, I sang quite nicely.
 I was a little offended when they all ran away.”
 He thought that they were being attacked or were about to be hit by a missile but the soldiers were running to a command-car that had suddenly arrived at their desert position.
 It was Rabbi Goren, the Rabbi who was there when the Temple Mount was freed, the Rabbi who insisted the holy Tomb of the Patriarchs remain under Jewish administration.
 This man, a walking symbol of holiness and connection to the land of Israel, had two bags in his hands, full of small books of Psalms.